0x09/resdet/doc/libresdet.md

 	width  * sizeof(RDResolution) +
 	height * sizeof(RDResolution)

+The KISS FFT transform requirements are more slightly more complex.

-These may be limited indirectly by setting the PIXEL_MAX macro, which restricts the product of width, height, and nimages for valid images (SIZE_MAX by default).
+The above requirements may be limited indirectly by setting the PIXEL_MAX macro, which restricts the product of width, height, and nimages for valid images (SIZE_MAX by default).

 Note that image libraries used by `resdet_read_image` will have their own separate requirements not included in this calculation.